 DCB is a modern, emerging new generation private sector bank in India.
-DCB offers a variety of products targeting the underserved self-employed segment.
-DCB has a pan-India presence, with over 40% of its branch network in semi-urban and rural areas.
+DCB offers a variety of products targeting underserved micro, small and medium-sized enterprises.
+At the time of WCP’s final exit, DCB had a pan-India presence, with over 40% of its branch network in semi-urban and rural areas.

 WCP provided growth capital to DCB in two tranches in 2012.
-DCB has more than doubled its balance sheet and significantly improved its profitability since WCP’s investment.
-WCP has partially exited this investment through the capital markets in 2015.
+DCB had more than doubled its balance sheet and significantly improved its profitability during WCP’s holding period.
+WCP fully realized this investment through a series of capital markets transactions between 2015 – 2017.

 Status: Partially Realized

-Daycoval is a leading middle market bank in Brazil, focused on the underserved SME segment.
+Daycoval is a leading middle market bank in Brazil, focused on underserved small and medium-sized enterprises.
 It has a strong franchise, resilient business model and seasoned management team.